brndnmtthws/brndn-io/content/posts/the-internets-identity-crisis/index.md

 There are some decentralized alternatives to DNS, but none of them have gained enough traction to bother mentioning.

 Actually, that's not entirely true anymore.
-Several promising alternatives have emerged since 2019:
+A few things have shown up since 2019:

 1. **Handshake Protocol** is a decentralized naming protocol that uses blockchain to create an alternative DNS root zone not controlled by ICANN.
-Unlike traditional domains, Handshake names are true digital assets that users own rather than rent[^1].
+Unlike traditional domains, Handshake names can be held directly instead of rented year to year[^1].

-2. **Ethereum Name Service (ENS)** has grown significantly, with over 2.2 million domain registrations.
+2. **Ethereum Name Service (ENS)** has over 2.2 million domain registrations.
 ENS domains like "yourname.eth" can point to websites, cryptocurrency addresses, and other digital resources[^2].

 3. **Unstoppable Domains** offers blockchain-based domains with zero renewal fees that can be used for websites and cryptocurrency payments.